 Dominguez said this year’s team has a height advantage over his previous rosters.
 Half of the roster is at least 6-foot-6 or taller with versatility to guard multiple positions.
-Dickson, junior Logan Shilder, sophomores Daulton Hommes and Trevor Jasinsky are all 6-foot-7 or taller.
+Dickson, junior Logan Schilder, sophomores Daulton Hommes and Trevor Jasinsky are all 6-foot-7 or taller.

-“Logan Shilder will be better than he was last year, but I thought he affected games greatly,” Dominguez said.
+“Logan Schilder will be better than he was last year, but I thought he affected games greatly,” Dominguez said.
 “The year before we didn’t have him, and we had an interesting year because of a lack of presence inside.
 Now we have that with him and DeAndre.”

 The Vikings season begins Nov.
 10 at Sam Carver Gymnasium against Notre Dame De Namur.

 The women’s basketball team is also looking to get back to the NCAA II West Regional playoffs after last year’s 80-69 loss to No. 2 seeded Cal Baptist in the semifinal round.